 Course Wait List Information

-Waitlist form will open on Monday, April 15 and close Monday, May 13.
-Any requests for a seat in a full class after this date must be submitted via email to an advisor.
+Waitlist form will open on Monday, November 24th at 5 a.m. and close Friday, December 5th at 5 p.m.
+Any requests for a seat in a full class after this date must be submitted via email to ppa@mays.tamu.edu.

 Waitlist requests will be accepted beginning the first day of open registration for each term.
 You can expect to hear back on your request within 2 weeks of your submission date.